 Special Events

-What counts as a special event?
+What is a special event?

 A special event is any event that occurs outside of the normal scope of an organization’s regular activities and lasts less than two weeks per year (i.e., One day per month or over a two-week duration a year for fairs, etc.).